woodystock/learner-materials-intro-to-react/README.md

 - Components can refer to other components in their output.
 So if we wanted to, our button could import another Button component, or a Header component - or anything we like!

-If we wanted to use our Button component in our App.js file we could import it to App.js and render it like this:
+If we wanted to use our Button component in our `App.js` file we could import it to `App.js` and render it like this:

 ```
 import './App.css';
-import Button from './components/button' // <----- here we import out button
+import Button from './components/button' // <----- here we import our button

 function App() {
   return (